cunger/launch/notes/kernel-panic/oop.md

 => nil
 ```

+Inheritance also enables **polymorphism**, i.e. allows objects to be of different kinds (and accordingly adopt different behaviors).

+## Single inheritance

 A class can be direct subclass of exactly one other class.

-## The problem with single inheritance

 Single inheritance is a problem when a class is supposed to inherit behavior from two or more classes which are not (and should not be) in a subclass relation.

 For example, we could have two classes `SwimmingObject` and `FlyingObject` for objects that swim and fly, respectively.
 A class `Duck` should inherit from both classes, as ducks can both swim and fly.
 However, subclassing allows for only one direct superclass, thus we can have either `class Duck < SwimmingObject` or `class Duck < FlyingObject`.